da0hn/contacts-app/README.md

 # Contacts Application

-Application Web/Desktop/Mobile developed in Flutter with Backend in Dart and containernezired MongoDb as Database.
+Application Web/Desktop/Mobile developed in Flutter with Backend in Dart and MongoDb as Database.

 ## Run Application